huggingface/blog/panel-on-hugging-face.md

 ## What does Panel offer?

 [Panel](https://panel.holoviz.org/) is an open-source Python library that lets you easily build powerful tools, dashboards and complex applications entirely in Python.
 It has a batteries-included philosophy, putting the PyData ecosystem, powerful data tables and much more at your fingertips.
 High-level reactive APIs and lower-level callback based APIs ensure you can quickly build exploratory applications, but you aren’t limited if you build complex, multi-page apps with rich interactivity.
 Panel is a member of the [HoloViz](https://holoviz.org/) ecosystem, your gateway into a connected ecosystem of data exploration tools.
-Panel and the other HoloViz tools is a NumFocus-sponsored project, with support from Anaconda and Blackstone.
+Panel, like the other HoloViz tools, is a NumFocus-sponsored project, with support from Anaconda and Blackstone.

 Here are some notable features of Panel that our users find valuable.